Column template in Angular TreeGrid component

 import 'zone.js';

-The template option allows to define any HTML content within a column.
+The template option allows defining any HTML content within a column.

 The TreeGrid component provides support for rendering hyperlink columns and performing routing on click using the template property.
 This feature is useful when displaying data that requires a link to another page or website.

-The following example demonstrates, how to render hyperlink column in the tree grid using the template property of the e-column tag.
-To define a template for the column, you can use the ng-template with the a tag to create the hyperlink.
+The following example demonstrates how to render hyperlink column in the TreeGrid using the template property of the e-column tag.
+To define a template for the column, the ng-template with the a tag can be used to create the hyperlink.
 The onClick function is triggered when the hyperlink is clicked.

 import { Component, OnInit } from '@angular/core';